MuskanSinhaPi/F1-race-reactive-lighting/README.md

 **Important:**
 - The external power supply GND must be connected to NodeMCU GND.
 - Do not power the LED strip directly from the NodeMCU 5V pin.
+## Power Considerations

+A 60-LED strip may draw up to 3.6A at full brightness.
+Use an external 5V supply.
+Common ground between NodeMCU and LED strip is mandatory.

 ---